Wiechciu/text-forge/docs/menus.md

 !!!
 Important

-    This ins't replace edit mode (replace next character instead of insert new character before it), to switch between insert and replace editing modes, press `insert` button.
+    This isn’t the Replace edit mode (which overwrites the next character).
+To switch between Insert and Replace modes, press the `Insert` key.

 ### Highlight All Occurrences
 When enabled, highlightes other occurrences of currently selected text.